16 Things You Don't Know About Chobani Yogurt

 Their Containers Are A Reasonable Size

 Although the FDA initially listed an 8-ounce standard serving size for yogurt, they announced they would be changing this standard to 6-ounces in concert with the updated nutrition label.
 Chobani has spearheaded the trend in downsizing since 2014, which was when they switched from a 6-ounce container to a 5.3-ounce container.
 ETNT thinks this is a responsible change, as packaging informs the consumer how much they should be eating.
-So whereas Noosa Yoghurts are packaged in 8-ounce containers—and can have as much as 35 grams of sugar per serving—Chobani guides you into eating a reasonable amount, and thus you'll eat an average of 12 grams of sugar per serving.
+So, while Noosa Yoghurts are packaged in 8-ounce containers—and can have as much as 35 grams of sugar per serving—Chobani guides you into eating a reasonable amount, and thus you'll eat an average of 12 grams of sugar per serving.

 They Have A Chobani Cafe!

-But… It's Only In New York
+But… They're Only In New York and Texas